 British Airways-owner IAG to raise 1 bln euros in bond issue

-LONDON, March 18 (Reuters) - British Airways-owner IAG ICAG. said it planned to raise about 1 billion euros ($1.20 billion) through a bond issue, further strengthening its finances to help it survive the pandemic should the travel downturn go on longer than expected.
+LONDON, March 18 (Reuters) - British Airways-owner IAG ICAG. said it planned to raise about 1 billion euros ($1.20 billion) through a bond issue, strengthening its finances to help it survive the pandemic in case the travel downturn lasts longer than expected.

+Airlines are counting on a travel restart this summer after a year of minimal income due to restrictions, but rising case numbers in some countries and delays to the vaccine roll-out in Europe could derail the recovery.

+Last month IAG, which also owns Iberia and Vueling in Spain and Aer Lingus in Ireland, said it had liquidity to ride out the crisis, but on Thursday decided to issue two bonds to add to its war chest.

+In its statement, the airline group said the proceeds from the offering could be used to "withstand a more prolonged downturn in air travel" or provide "flexibility to take advantage of a recovery in demand for air travel".

-IAG said the senior unsecured bonds would be issued in two tranches, with 500 million euros of bonds due in 2025 and another 500 million euros due in 2029, and final terms due to be determined shortly.
+The senior unsecured bonds would be issued in two tranches, IAG said, with 500 million euros of bonds due in 2025 and another 500 million euros due in 2029, and final terms due to be determined shortly.

 Settlement is expected to take place on Mar.
 25.